GaryGaoUW29/LCD-Driver-for-GC9203/README.md

 ### Challenge 1: Hardware Initialization Failure
 * **Symptom:** The screen remained blank.
 Despite sending what I believed were the correct initialization commands from the datasheet, the LCD controller failed to initialize.
-* [cite_start]**Solution:** I used a logic analyzer to physically probe and debug the SPI signals (MOSI, MISO, CLK, CS)[cite: 14]. [cite_start]By capturing the traffic, I discovered that my register-level commands [cite: 14] had incorrect timing and formatting.
+* **Solution:** I used a logic analyzer to physically probe and debug the SPI signals (MOSI, MISO, CLK, CS).
+By capturing the traffic, I discovered that my register-level commands had incorrect timing and formatting.
 I was able to cross-reference the logic analyzer's output with the datasheet's timing diagrams to correct the initialization sequence and successfully boot the display.

 ### Challenge 2: Optimizing Refresh Rate (FPS)
 * **Symptom:** The FPS was low when drawing complex shapes, but simply increasing the SPI clock speed (MHz) led to signal instability.